zenorocha/liferay-learn/docs/dxp/7.x/en/users-and-permissions/roles-and-permissions/assigning-users-to-roles.md

 | ---------------- | --------- |
 | A single Organization | Individual Users |

-Assign Users to a Organization Role in the Organizations tab of the Users and Organizations Control Panel section.
-To make these assignments,
+You can assign Users to a Organization Role in the Organizations tab of the Users and Organizations Control Panel section.

 1. Go to Control Panel &rarr; Users &rarr; Users and Organizations, and click on the _Organizations_ tab.